loot/loot.github.io/LOOT-FAQs.md

 ---

-**Q.** Why can't I just keep using BOSS v2.2.0 forever instead of switching to LOOT?
+**Q.** Do I have to switch from BOSS to LOOT?

-**A.** You can, there is no intention to take BOSS's masterlists offline.
-However, most of BOSS's current contributors are now more interested in contributing to LOOT, so BOSS will likely lag further behind in getting unrecognised plugins recognised as time goes on.
+**A.** No. However, most of BOSS's current contributors are now more interested in contributing to LOOT, so BOSS will likely lag further behind in getting unrecognised plugins recognised as time goes on.
+One of the many improvements in LOOT is that it has no unrecognised plugins.

 ---